CoLRev-Environment/colrev/docs/source/guides/manual/2_operations.rst

 	colrev prep [options]

-.. program:: colrev prep

-.. option:: --similarity

-    Retrieval similarity threshold

-.. option:: --reprocess

-	Prepare all records with status md_needs_manual_preparation

-.. option:: --keep_ids

-	Do not change the record IDs.
-Useful when importing an existing sample.

-.. option:: --reset_records ID1,ID2,ID3

-    Reset record metadata of records ID1,ID2,ID3 to the imported version.

-.. option:: --reset_ids

-    Reset IDs that have been changed (to fix the sort order in MAIN_REFERENCES)

-.. option:: --set_ids

-    Generate and set IDs

-.. option:: --update

-    Update metadata (based on DOIs)

-.. option:: --polish

-    Polish the metadata without changing the record status.

-    Based on the enhanced TEIs, it conducts a frequency analysis of the reference sections and checks how included and synthesized papers are cited.
-    Titles and journals are set to the most frequent values.

-.. option:: --debug ID

-    Debug the preparation process to identify, trace and correct potential errors.

 When records cannot be prepared automatically, we recommend opening the references.bib with a reference manager (such as Jabref) and preparing the remaining records manually.
 For example, JabRef allows you to filter records for the *needs_manual_preparation* status:

 .. figure:: ../../../figures/man_prep_jabref.png